Acceptable Use Policy – Security

 - Download materials only from reliable sources.

 - Scan for viruses whenever you introduce new software or documents to your computer.
-IT has a campus license for Sophos Anti-Virus, and routinely scans its servers and IT-managed workstations.
-This, or other anti-virus software, is a part of IT software installation on any University-owned workstation.
+IT has a campus license for anti-virus/anti-malware/endpoint protection software, and routinely scans its servers and IT-managed workstations.
+This software is a part of IT software installation on any University-owned workstation.